AbhishekMadiwale/JavaScript-Practice/README.md

-# JavaScript questions and DSA practice
-## This will include interview questions and DSA practice problems
+# This will include JS interview questions and DSA practice problems in JS

 ## DSA questions
 - arrya in JS